pcarbo/varbvs/README.md

 For more details on the R package, see the [README](varbvs-R/README.md) in the [varbvs-R](varbvs-R) subdirectory.
-For example, in only three lines of code we can fit the variable selection model to the Leukemia data:
+For example, only three lines of R code are needed to fit a variable selection model to the Leukemia data:

 ```R
 library(varbvs)